 The higher level concepts in the proposed ontological module are presented.
-The ontological module consists of two ontologies: failure ontology and geometric one as a sub-module .
-The combination is required when we report the geometric failure in the manipulation domain.
+The ontological module consists of two ontologies: failure ontology and geometric one as a submodule.
+The combination is required when we report the geometric failure failures in the manipulation domain.
 The concepts are absolute term that cope with the modeling formalism.
-Moreover, some basic concepts, without being formally defined, like Agent, Plan, Task, Goal or event are used (as defined in [11, 12]).
+Moreover, some basic concepts, without being formally defined, like Agent, Plan, Task, Goal or event are used.
 The two ontologies concepts are described below using description logic (DL).